mateuszamorano/pc-system-info/README.md

 ## Motivation
 This project was created to demonstrate fundamental knowledge of computer hardware, operating systems, and system diagnostics, aligned with IT Support and Systems internship roles.

+## Author

+Designed by Mateus Zamorano, with assistance from ChatGPT.